cosmosastro/speczcompilation/specz_compilation/README.md

 | 106        | zCOSMOS Bright | VLT/VIMOS                   | 0.00 -- 4.45    |  20716        | [Lilly et al. (2007)](https://ui.adsabs.harvard.edu/abs/2007ApJS..172...70L/abstract), [2009](https://ui.adsabs.harvard.edu/abs/2009ApJS..184..218L/abstract) |
 | 107        | zCOSMOS Deep   | VLT/VIMOS                   | 0.00 -- 4.25    |  9371         | PI: Simon Lilly |
 | 108        | zFIRE          | Keck/MOSFIRE                | 1.97 -- 3.53    |  216          | [Nanayakkara et al. (2016)](https://ui.adsabs.harvard.edu/abs/2016ApJ...828...21N/abstract) |
 </div>

+&ast; Note that the VUDS data only contains the DR1 release (~380 sources) while DR2 will fully contain 4629 sources in total.
+Given that the VUDS DR2 is still proprietary at the moment, we ask that if anyone is interested in using this specific dataset that they contact the VUDS team.
+In the meantime, placeholders are set for the VUDS DR2 targets (zspec = 100 and *Q<sub>f</sub>* = 100)